RamonM18/Software-Engineering-project-spring-26/README.md

 - Created Trello task assignments for each team member
 - Each team member made at least one programming commit
 - Included install script for project setup

+## How the Program Works

+When the program starts:
+- A spash screen is displayed for a few seconds
+- The system automatically transitions to the Player Entry Screen

+Player Entry Screen:
+- User enters player ID
+- Application connects to the PostSQL database
+- If player ID is found, the codename is retrieved
+- If player ID is not found, user is prompted to enter a new codename
+- User enters equipment ID
+- Equipment ID is broadcasted using UDP on port 7500 The database communication allows two main operations:
+- These operations allows the user to add
+- Check for existing players
+The network communication uses two UDP sockets:
+- Port 7500 for broadcasting
+- Port 7501 for receiving

+## Project structure

+Player class: This stores information about the player and score
+GUI: Splash screen and player entry screen
+Database connection: Handles PostgreSQL communication UDP socket: Handle broadcasting equipment IDs